 - There may be potential mental health benefits from regular cold water exposure.
 A 2023 BMJ Military Study8 found that cold water immersion positively impacted mental status and reduced anxiety in soldiers.

-- A Biology9 study from 2019 found that there is a potential link between ice baths and increased energy levels in brown fat tissues which may help aid weight loss, regulate glucose levels, and stabilize insulin sensitivity.
+- A Biology9 study from 2019 found that there is a potential link between ice baths and increased energy levels in brown fat tissues, which may help aid weight loss, regulate glucose levels, and stabilize insulin sensitivity.

 Cold Plunge Before or After Workout: Final Thoughts

-Cold Plunge Before or After Workout: FAQ
+Cold Plunge Before or After Workout: FAQs

 How do you prepare your body for a cold plunge?